Pancreas transplant offers a potential cure for people with serious complications from diabetes. Learn what to expect before and after this procedure.

 A pancreas transplant is a surgical procedure to place a healthy pancreas from a deceased donor into a person whose pancreas no longer functions properly.

-Your pancreas is an organ that lies behind the lower part of your stomach.
-One of its main functions is to make insulin, a hormone that regulates the absorption of sugar (glucose) into your cells.
+The pancreas is an organ that lies behind the lower part of the stomach.
+One of its main functions is to make insulin, a hormone that regulates the absorption of sugar into cells.

-If your pancreas doesn't make enough insulin, blood sugar levels can rise to unhealthy levels, resulting in type 1 diabetes.
+If the pancreas doesn't make enough insulin, blood sugar levels can rise to unhealthy levels, resulting in type 1 diabetes.

 In some cases, pancreas transplants may also treat type 2 diabetes.
-Rarely, pancreas transplants may be used in the treatment of pancreatic, bile duct or other cancers.
+Rarely, pancreas transplants may be used in the treatment of pancreatic cancer, bile duct cancer or other cancers.

 A pancreas transplant is often done in conjunction with a kidney transplant in people whose kidneys have been damaged by diabetes.